A professionally-published story that evolved from Fan Fic

 - The "Fudge Pack" and "10th Anniversary" releases of Postal 1 and 2 include the Eternal Damnation and A Week in Paradise mods for the second game.

-- Tempest Tubes was a popular unofficial Game Mod of Tempest that ended up being distributed officially by Atari.
+- Tempest Tubes was a popular unofficial hack of Tempest that Atari ended up distributing officially.

 - Dragon Quest I was a VERY thinly-veiled d20 game in the style of Dungeons & Dragons.

 - Final Fantasy I was also heavily inspired by D&D, to the point that they had to edit a few monsters because of copyrights (the Eye◊ was originally a Beholder◊).
 FFI and Final Fantasy III also used a spell system with "levels" of spells based on D&D's caster classes, but sequels (and later remakes) changed this to Magic Points.

 - Street Fighter X Mega Man was a Mega Man fan game that eventually became officially endorsed by Capcom themselves.

 - One of the most popular types of mods for multiplayer first-person shooters is "zombie mode".
 For Call of Duty: World at War, Treyarch decided to skip a step and just implement a zombie mode from the get-go - hence Nazi Zombies.

 - Escape Velocity Override began as a total conversion to Escape Velocity (that's actually where there name comes from: the mod developer called it Override since it would override the old game datanote , and the name stuck) before the developers of the original adopted it, updated the engine and published it.
 The same happened for Escape Velocity Nova, which started as an Override TC.

 - Drowtales was originally a Forgotten Realms fanfic.